Josverl/MicroPython-Bootcamp/README.md

 IDE Tooling
 -----------
-The Labs will make use of[ Visual Studio Code](https://code.visualstudio.com/Download) in combination with the [pymakr](https://docs.pycom.io/pymakr/installation/vscode) add-in by Pycom, which graciously also supports non-pycom boards running Micropython .
+The Labs will make use of [Visual Studio Code](https://code.visualstudio.com/Download) in combination with the [pymakr](https://docs.pycom.io/pymakr/installation/vscode) VCSCode add-in by Pycom, which graciously also supports non-pycom boards running Micropython as of version 0.1.4

 Earlier versions of this material made use of a fork of ESPlorer: [Josverl/ESPlorer](https://github.com/Josverl/ESPlorer) which is a simple IDE and this fork has specific support for MicroPython.